sequenceiq/slider/src/site/markdown/rolehistory.md

 assigned to specific Region Servers, and when HBase is restarted its master tries to reassign the same tables back to Region Servers on the same machine.

-For this to work in a dynamic cluster, Hoya needs to bring up Region Servers on the previously used hosts, so that the HBase Master can re-assign the same tables.
+For this to work in a dynamic cluster, Slider needs to bring up Region Servers on the previously used hosts, so that the HBase Master can re-assign the same tables.